 Despite the common perception that entering into a pre-nuptial agreement is simply a form of “preparing for divorce,” the truth is that pre-nuptial agreements have a number of benefits and can serve a variety of different, non-divorce-related purposes.
-Blake W. Rush is an experienced family law attorney who has more than a decade of experience preparing and negotiating personalized pre-nuptial agreements.
+The Law Office of Blake W. Rush has experienced family law attorneys who have more than 13 years of experience preparing and negotiating personalized pre-nuptial agreements.
 If you are considering a pre-nuptial agreement, or if would like more information about whether a pre-nuptial agreement makes sense for your personal circumstances, we encourage you to contact us for a free, no-obligation consultation.

 Common Provisions in New Jersey & Pennsylvania Prenuptial Agreements